 India- France: Space Cooperation

-- French launch pads are used by ISRO for their GSLVs: GSAT-17 was launched from Kourou 2017.
+- French launch pads are used by ISRO for their GSLVs: GSAT-17 was launched from Kourou in 2017.

 - France is a major supplier of components and equipment for the Indian space programme.